Italy election: Far-right leader Meloni declares victory, vows to reunite country

 Is neo-fascism on the rise with Giorgia Meloni in Italy’s election?

-Italy's far-right leader Giorgia Meloni declared victory in the general election, clearing her path to become the country's first female prime minister while leading the most ring wing government since that of fascist dictator Benito Mussolini.
+Italy's far-right leader Giorgia Meloni declared victory in the general election, clearing her path to become the country's first female prime minister while leading the most right-wing government since that of fascist dictator Benito Mussolini.

 Ms Meloni, 45, vowed to unite the country in her victory speech during the early hours of Monday after projections based on votes counted from nearly two-thirds of polling stations showed her Brothers of Italy party well ahead of other contenders in the election for parliament.